Congratulations to Kate Oxsen!

 Behind the Headlines - Monday 20 March 2017 - Edmund Burke Lecture Theatre, 6.30 pm

-Jacob Erickson (School of Religions, Peace Studies and Ecumenics) will explore immigration, islamophobia, and religious resistance to Trump's Agenda.
+Jacob Erickson (School of Religion, Theology, and Peace Studies) will explore immigration, islamophobia, and religious resistance to Trump's Agenda.

 Our First PhD Viva!